dwyl/image-classifier/README.md

 });
 ```

-We now need to add some code server-side.
+We now need to add some server-side code.

-The uploaded audio file will be saved on disk as a temporary file on the "/priv/static/uploads" folder.
+The uploaded audio file will be saved on disk as a temporary file
+in the `/priv/static/uploads` folder.

-We then update the socket to be returned by the LiveView in the `mount/3` function.
-We pass extra arguments - typically booleans for the UI such as the button disabling and the spinner - as well as another `allow_upload/3` to handle the upload process of the audio file.
+We then update the socket to be returned by the LiveView
+in the `mount/3` function.
+We pass extra arguments -
+typically booleans for the UI such as the button disabling and the spinner -
+as well as another `allow_upload/3` to handle the upload process of the audio file.

+In `lib/app_web/live/page_live.ex`,
+we change the code like so:

 ```elixir
 #page_live.ex